Maintaining your J-1 Status

 Authorized Employment

-As a J-1 Exchange Visitor, you are eligible for employment at UW–Madison, but only in the field specified on the DS-2019 and with your UW sponsoring department.
-Unauthorized employment may result in a violation of immigration regulations and loss of valid J-1 status.
+As a J-1 Exchange Visitor, you are eligible for employment at UW–Madison, but only in the field specified on the DS-2019 and only with your UW sponsoring department.
+Unauthorized employment will result in non-compliance with your immigration status.
+We will have to terminate your program and you must leave the U.S. immediately.